rpatterson/prunerr/README.rst

   ``develop``.
 See `the ./CONTRIBUTING.rst file`_ for such an example public contributions policy and workflow.

-- Fixes for bugs in final releases may be committed to a branch off of ``master`` and, after passing all tests and checks, merged back into ``master`` to publish final releases immediately.
+- Fixes for bugs in final releases may be committed to a branch off of ``main`` and, after passing all tests and checks, merged back into ``main`` to publish final releases immediately.

-- Routine version upgrades for security updates may also be merged to ``master`` as above for bug fixes.
+- Routine version upgrades for security updates may also be merged to ``main`` as above for bug fixes.